chrisveness/koa-sample-web-app-api-mysql/README.md

 Simpler applications can use a much flatter structure still, at the limit with no sub-folders at all; more complex ones might use a deeper structure.
 “Horses for courses”, as they say.

+## .env

+Sensitive information  such as database login credentials, SMTP parameters, etc, are held in environment variables.
+For local development, these can be kept in a .env file (which is not not checked in to a repository).
+For production, they will be set as environment variables and not stored in the file system.

+A .env file for this project might look like:

+    DB_HOST     = localhost
+    DB_PORT     = 3306
+    DB_USER     = koa-sample
+    DB_PASSWORD = demo
+    DB_DATABASE = koa-sample-sandbox

 ## Database schema

 ```sql